kdeldycke/awesome-billing/README.md

 There's monetary incentives to exploit your business.
 Be prepared to fight hordes of fraudsters and shady users.

+- [Detecting fraudulent activity in a cloud using privacy-friendly data aggregates](https://arxiv.org/pdf/1411.6721v1.pdf) - Discusses a method to detect fraudulent activity (launching DDoS attacks, Bitcoin mining, ...) by using non-intrusive, privacy-friendly data: billing data.
 - [Awesome List of IAM: Fraud links](https://github.com/kdeldycke/awesome-iam#fraud) - Section dedicated to fraud management related to user accounts, from our sister repository.

 ### Credit Cards